zimonbizkit/simple_search_engine_scala/README.md

 - Provided the time constraint, the structure of the project tries to mimic Hexagonal Architecture, although not in a very strict way.
 The application is small and the folder structure is a stepping stone for further evolutions.
 - There are Unit and Integration tests on the project.
 They all run at once without any suite differentiation at test time, but they are divided in case we want to have different configs for test suite.
-- Modularization

 ### Inverted index for fast in-memory searches
 As there might be the possibility of storing millions of words from various files, an in-memory [Inverted Index](https://www.geeksforgeeks.org/inverted-index/) structure